daleal/station/README.md

 ```

 **Important Note**: Once your app is created, to push new changes you only have to run `heroku container:push web` and then `heroku container:release web`.

+To open the app in a browser, you can run `heroku open`.
+You can also access directly using the app's URL.